 Accumulating results over multiple exam series

 A learner can accumulate results to be used towards the Cambridge AICE Diploma over more than one exam series.
-They can use up to five exam series to take the equivalent of six full credit examinations as long as they are taken within a 25-month period.
+They can use up to five exam series to take the equivalent of seven full credit examinations as long as they are taken within a 25-month period.
 For example, a candidate entering for the Cambridge AICE Diploma in November 2017 may only use previous results gained in the November 2015, June 2016, November 2016 and June 2017 examination series.

 These candidates must be entered for the Cambridge AICE Diploma in the final exam series.
 Please refer to the Cambridge Guide to Making Entries for information on how to enter students for the Cambridge AICE Diploma.
 The guide is available to Cambridge exam officers on CIE Direct or you can contact us to request a copy.

 Cambridge International A Level uses a wide range of assessment processes and techniques to supplement formal written examinations – orals, practicals, projects and coursework of various types are all used in various subjects where they are the most effective and appropriate means of measuring attainment.